CEED/Laghos/README.md

 It includes several computational motives, many of which are frequently found in HPC simulation codes:

-- Support for unstructured meshes, in 2D and 3D, both with quadrilateral, hexahedral, triangular and tetrahedral elements.
+- Support for unstructured meshes, in 2D and 3D, with quadrilateral and hexahedral elements.
+(Triangular and tetrahedral elements can also be used, but with less efficient "full assembly".)
 Serial and parallel mesh refinement options can be set via a command-line flag.
 - Explicit time-stepping loop with a variety of time integrator options.
 Laghos supports Runge-Kutta ODE solvers of orders 1, 2, 3, 4 and 6.
 - Continuous and discontinuous high-order finite element discretization spaces